RomanBase/flutter_control/README.md

 **Widgets**

-- [ControlWidget] Base Widget to work with [BaseControlModel].
-- [BaseControlWidget] Widget with no init [BaseControlModel], but still have access to Factory etc. so Controllers can be get from there.
-- [SingleControlWidget] Widget with just one [BaseControlModel].

 - [InputField] Wrapper of [TextField] to provide more functionality and control via [InputController].
-- [FieldBuilder] Dynamic Widget builder controlled by [FieldControl].
-- [FieldBuilderGroup] Dynamic Widget builder controlled by multiple [FieldControl]s.
-- [ListBuilder] Wrapper of [FieldBuilder] to easily work with Lists.
-All primitives have own builder - [DoubleBuilder], [BoolBuilder], etc.
-- [ControlBuilder] Dynamic Widget builder controlled by [ActionControl].
 - [StableWidget] Widget that is build just once.
 No mather how many times is build called.
 Rebuild can be forced via parameters..

 - [NavigatorStack.single] Enables navigation inside Widget.